 Even today, people claim that this area is icy cold even in summer.

 Another area of that appears to have paranormal activity is the woods that surround the old hospital.

 Witnesses claim to have heard moans and cries for help.
-Unexplained banging sounds are heard on a daily basis.
+Unexplained banging sounds are heard.
 Others have seen strange lights and felt icy cold drafts among these trees.

 A cemetery that sits within the hospital grounds is also considered haunted.
-This haunting began when a patient one night escaped his room and too tired to go on hid in this cemetery.
+This haunting began when a patient one night escaped his room and too tired to go on hiding in this cemetery.

 Terrified, this man returned to his hospital bed.
 Later he discovered a large bruise on his shoulder where he had felt the hand.

 Over the years, patients and staff have seen several ghosts in the hospital.
 A typical sighting is of a man wearing white on the third floor.

 He is seen walking along the corridor.
 Witnesses state his form fades in and out or just vanishes.